adamtoth-qmul/dissertation/README.md

 Resampling and feature selection techniques commonly found in my literature review were included in the experiment, whilst making sure simpler and more complex of these were also represented.

 ## **Challenges and Future Research Directions**
 • Hyperparameter tuning could have seriously improved scores further.
-It would have been also nice to see more resampling and feature selection techniques.
+It would have been also nice to see more resampling and feature selection techniques.//
 • Code blocks used were not necessarily the most computationally efficient ones.
 Even without hyperparameter optimisation, training times seriously limited the amount of work that I managed to accomplish.
 If I had more time, I could have experimented even more with the ensemble models – that part of the research lacked a rigorous approach and depended more on intuition gained from the previous stages.

 ## **Dataset**